microsoft/MSLab/Scenarios/BitLocker with JEA/readme.md

 ````
 ## Lets play with Bitlocker a bit

 All tasks will be done from Management (Windows 10) machine.
-Note the labconfig - we enabled WinRM on all machines, therefore PowerShell remoting will work from very beginning.
+Note the labconfig - WinRM is enabled on all machines, therefore PowerShell remoting will work from very beginning.

 First make sure that RSAT is installed (if not, download it from aka.ms/RSAT and install).